jedrzejboczar/ubik-micromouse/NOTES.md

     N states - 7200
     no prescaler
     this gives fpwm = fclk / (period+1) = 72e6 / 7.2e3 = 10e3 -> 10kHz

+# SPI (encoders + gpio-expander)

+SPI has no DMA available.
+- reading 3 bytes with HAL_SPI_Receive() takes about 51 us
+- reading 3 bytes with a simple implementation on registers takes about 44 us
+- reading 3 bytes with HAL_SPI_Receive_IT() takes about 51 us, but have about 18 us of time for other things